ietf-wg-cellar/flac-specification/flac.md

 - [S. W. Golomb](https://web.archive.org/web/20040215005354/http://csi.usc.edu/faculty/golomb.html) and Robert F. Rice; their universal codes are used by FLAC's entropy coder.
 - N. Levinson and J. Durbin; the reference encoder uses an algorithm developed and refined by them for determining the LPC coefficients from the autocorrelation coefficients.
 - And of course, [Claude Shannon](https://en.wikipedia.org/wiki/Claude_Shannon)

-# Scope

-FLAC stands for Free Lossless Audio Codec: it is designed to reduce the amount of computer storage space needed to store digital audio signals without needing to remove information in doing so (i.e. lossless).
-FLAC is free in the sense that its specification is open, its reference implementation is open-source and it is not encumbered by any known patent.

-FLAC is able to achieve lossless compression because samples in audio signals tend to be highly correlated with their close neighbors.
-In contrast with general purpose compressors, which often use dictionaries, do run-length coding or exploit long-term repetition, FLAC removes redundancy solely in the very short term, looking back at most 32 samples.

-The FLAC format is suited for pulse-code modulated (PCM) audio with 1 to 8 channels, sample rates from 1 to 1048576 Hertz and bit depths between 4 and 32 bits.
-Most tools for reading and writing the FLAC format have been optimized for CD-audio, which is PCM audio with 2 channels, a sample rate of 44.1 kHz and a bit depth of 16 bits.

-Compared to other lossless (audio) coding formats, FLAC is a format with low complexity and can be coded to and from with little computing resources.
-Decoding of FLAC has seen many independent implementations on many different platforms, and both encoding and decoding can be implemented without needing floating-point arithmetic.

-The coding methods provided by the FLAC format works best on PCM audio signals of which the samples have a signed representation and are centered around zero.
-Audio signals in which samples have an unsigned representation must be transformed to a signed representation as described in this document in order to achieve reasonable compression.
-The FLAC format is not suited to compress audio that is not PCM.
-Pulse-density modulated audio, e.g. DSD, cannot be compressed by FLAC.

 # Architecture